 The best communicators will be adept at adapting how they talk to different people.
 The same needs to be done when assessing the appropriateness of using tech jargon.
 Essentially, you need to tailor the language to suit the audience you’re speaking to.
 Sometimes this can simply involve replacing the jargon with simpler language, or welcoming questions about what a particular technical term means, or even having a technical dictionary on the staff intranet which decodes the most common phrases.

 Putting together an online dictionary can be a fantastic resource on the company intranet.
-Not only does it encourage ongoing collaboration, the dictionary can be a dynamic resource which is continuously updated as and when needed, ensuring it’s always relevant.
+Not only does it encourage ongoing collaboration, but the dictionary can also be a dynamic resource which is continuously updated as and when needed, ensuring it’s always relevant.

 Various digital workplace tools can be used to host your tech decoding dictionary, such as a knowledge base app, department landing page, or dedicated blog.
 Whatever app you choose, the content needs to be out there and in an easily accessible place, such as the intranet homepage.
 To help get you kick-started, here’s a tech to human translation of the most common jargon in the industry!